 Inverse delay means that the operate time depends on the amount the measured current exceeds the pick-up setting.
-The bigger the fault current is, the faster will be the operation.
-Accomplished inverse delays are available for all stages $I{0\phi}$ >, $I{0\phi}$ >> and $I{0\phi}$ >>>.
-The inverse delay types are described in Chapter 5.30 Inverse time operation.
+The bigger the fault current is the faster will be the operation.
+Accomplished inverse delays are available for both stages $I{0\phi}$ > and $I{0\phi}$ >>.
+The inverse delay types are described in Chapter 5.26 Inverse time operation.
 The device will show a scaleable graph of the configured delay on the local panel display.

-The maximum measured secondary residual current is $10 \times I{0N}$ and maximum measured phase current is $50 \times I_N$ .
+The maximum measured secondary residual current is 10 x I{0N} and maximum measured phase current is 50 x I_N .
 This limits the scope of inverse curves with high pick-up settings.
-See Chapter 5.30 Inverse time operation for more information.
+See Chapter 5.26 Inverse time operation for more information.